SEIR-7-06/react_todo_walkthrough/sprints/Sprint4.md

 };
 ```

-We define the initial state of the form in the constructor.
+We define the initial state of the form in the `state` object at the top of the component definition.

 Looks like a form.
-When it gets submitted we run a function (we're using es6 arrow function here to pass an anonymous function with an event argument).
-That function is the `.onFormSubmit` function defined in this component.
+When it gets submitted we run a function using the `onSubmit` event handler prop in the `form` element.

-> `onSubmit` is reserved JSX to define an event for form submission, almost identical to `ng-submit` in angular

-Similarly when the `input` is changed we run `.onInputChange`.
+Similarly when the `input` is changed we capture that event with the `onChange` event handler prop and run a function to update state with the user's new input.

 Let's take a look at the `onInputChange` function first: